vmware-archive/declarative-cluster-management/README.md

 ### Download

-The DCM project's groupId is `com.vmware.dcm`, and the artifactId for the DCM library is `dcm`.
+The DCM project's groupId is `com.vmware.dcm` and its artifactId is `dcm`.
 We make DCM's artifacts available through Maven Central.

 To use DCM from a Maven-based project, use the following dependency: